 In the 4 years that the Khmer Rouge regime ruled over Cambodia, over 3 million people died from being tortured or murdered in these secret prisons and killing fields, or from starvation in the fields.
 Somewhere between 12,000 and 20,000 Cambodians were housed in the S-21 prison, and only 12 survived.

 The audio that accompanies this tour is absolutely imperative for understanding all that went on here.
 Don’t go on the tour without it.
 You’ll see the actual cells where people were held, see the photos of their dead bodies hanging above the metal beds where they were tortured, and hear horrendous stories of all that went on here.
-It is a difficult place to visit but definitely a must-see.
+It is a difficult place to visit but definitely the most interesting thing to see in Phnom Penh.

 #3.
 Pay Your Respects at the Choeung Ek Genocidal Center (The Killing Fields)